×

 Carry out regular planned preventative maintenance

 Planned preventive maintenance (PPM) is when a landlord takes a proactive approach to property inspection and repair.
-By inspecting your property annually and replacing or repairing things before they go wrong, you can ensure that you spot damp and mould early, or better yet, stop it from happening altogether.
+By inspecting your property annually and replacing or repairing things before they go wrong you can ensure that you spot damp and mould early, or better yet, stop it from happening altogether.

 Fix leaks and faults immediately

 The longer a leak is left, the worse the problem becomes.
-Don’t waste time when it comes to these repairs, deal with them as a priority.
+Don’t waste time when it comes to these repairs - deal with them as a priority.

 Fit a damp-proof course